-Mpox (“Monkeypox”)
+Mpox

-Monkeypox virus is transmitted through direct contact with the skin and mucous membranes, as well as through contact with infected secretions from one or more blisters or lesions on the skin or mucous membranes of the infected person.
+Mpox is used as a synonym for the disease “monkeypox”.
+This is to prevent possible stigmatisation of those affected.
+Men who have sex with men are among the groups of people at increased risk.
+The Mpox virus is transmitted through direct skin and mucous membrane contact, as well as through contact with infected secretions from one or more blisters or lesions on the skin or mucous membranes of the infected person.
 Mpox viruses can also be transmitted through the scab, respiratory secretions and body fluids.

 Symptoms